Did you know your business has an operating system?

 6 Signs Your Operating System Is the Problem

-Ryan laid out 6 red flags that Founders and CEOs run into all the time, and why they’re tied to an out-of-date operating system.
+There are 6 red flags that Founders and CEOs run into all the time, and each of them are directly tied to an out-of-date operating system.

 - Plans are loosely defined and rarely followed